vanderherten/hangman-game/README.md

     - At the end of the game, the player gets the option to replay the game.
     - Replaying the game allows the user to increase their High Score.
-    - This feature makes the game more fun and engaging, while also adding a challenge to get better at guessing the game's words.
+    - This feature makes the game more fun and engaging, while also adding a challenge to get better at guessing the game's word.
     - This feature allows the user to keep track of their improvement progress, which gives a better user experience.

 ![Game Page Replay Option](assets/images/game-page-replay.png)

 - **Game Replay Page**

-    - If the user opted to replay the game, they get the choice to pick a new word lenght for the game.
+    - If the user opted to replay the game, they get the choice to pick a new word length for the game.
     - This feature allows the user to keep challenging themselves with longer words, or to have the option to also choose a shorter word as they see fit in relation to their progress.

 ![Game Replay Page](assets/images/game-replay-page.png)